 - Readings Course readings will come from the course text, with supplemental articles available on moodle or through the library. - Class Participation Your primary reason for participating in class discussions is to sharpen your understanding of course concepts and promote others' understanding as well.
 Any time the discussion is unclear to you, please ask for clarification.
 You may also use class time to revisit reading material that may have been difficult for you.
 You are expected to come to class prepared by having read material, and you are expected to participate in class by paying attention, asking questions, and taking notes. - Exams (30 points each) There will be two short exams, which will cover readings and class content.
 There will be a 30-minute time limit for each exam.
 The purpose of exams is to demonstrate your understanding of the readings and course content and serve as an instructional tool for further learning.
 Exams will allow students to demonstrate knowledge in multiple modes, which may include (but is not limited to) multiple choice and short answer.
 The final exam will be cumulative in nature. - Behavior Change Project (100 points) Each student will complete a behavior change project, which will involve selecting a participant and behavior, getting consent, assessing the behavior, developing an intervention, and evaluating the intervention.
 Each student will complete a write-up of the project that includes an abstract, introduction, methods, results, discussion, references, appendices with graphs and sample data sheets, and copies of at least 3 peer-reviewed research articles.
 Write-ups will likely be 10-20 pages in length (12 pt, double spaced, times new roman font, APA style), not including supporting documents.
 It is highly recommended that students work on their write-ups weekly, beginning in the first week.
 Dates for draft sections are included in the course schedule, though these dates are optional and drafts will not be reviewed or graded unless students specifically request support.
-See the Behavior-Change Project chapter in Kazdin's text and Behavior Project handout for more information. - Behavior Change Project Presentation (10 points) Each student has 7-10 minutes to present his/her behavior change project, including operational definition, A-B-Cs, hypothesized function, intervention data, and evaluation of results, to the class.
-Visuals and handouts are recommended.
+See the Behavior-Change Project chapter in Kazdin's text and Behavior Project handout for more information.

-Evaluation of Course Progress: You will be doing more than this, but you will receive credit for two exams, one behavior change project, and one presentation.
+Evaluation of Course Progress: You will be doing more than this, but you will receive credit for two exams and one behavior change project.
 The exams will be worth 30 points each.
 The behavior change project will be worth 100 points.
-The behavior change project presentation will be worth 10 points.
 There may be additional points awarded for developing or answering discussion questions or course participation if the instructor deems necessary.